polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

 ## Procedure to Execute a Reserve-Backed Transfer

-Using their reserve system, this method facilitates asset transfers from a local chain to a destination chain.
+This method facilitates asset transfers from a local chain to a destination chain by trusting a third party called a reserve to store the real assets.
 Fees on the destination chain are deducted from the asset specified in the assets vector at the `fee_asset_item` index, covering up to the specified `weight_limit.` The operation fails if the required weight exceeds this limit, potentially putting the transferred assets at risk.

 !!! warning
     The [`reserve_transfer_assets`](https://paritytech.github.io/polkadot-sdk/master/pallet_xcm/pallet/dispatchables/fn.reserve_transfer_assets.html){target=\_blank} extrinsic is deprecated in favor of the [`limited_reserve_transfer_assets`](https://paritytech.github.io/polkadot-sdk/master/pallet_xcm/pallet/dispatchables/fn.limited_reserve_transfer_assets.html){target=\_blank} extrinsic.